AdobeDocs/experience-manager-64.nl-NL/help/sites-developing/getting-started.md

 ---
 title: Aan de slag met het ontwikkelen van AEM Sites - WKND-tutorial
-seo-title: Aan de slag met het ontwikkelen van AEM Sites - WKND-tutorial
+seo-title: Getting Started Developing AEM Sites - WKND Tutorial
 description: Nieuw bij het ontwikkelen van AEM?
 Wilt u de beste praktijken vernieuwen?
 Dit is de plaats om te beginnen!
 Het doel van deze meerdelige zelfstudie is om een nieuwe ontwikkelaar te leren AEM hoe hij een website implementeert in AEM met de nieuwste standaarden en technologieën.
-seo-description: Nieuw bij het ontwikkelen van AEM?
-Wilt u de beste praktijken vernieuwen?
-Dit is de plaats om te beginnen!
-Het doel van deze meerdelige zelfstudie is om een nieuwe ontwikkelaar te leren AEM hoe hij een website implementeert in AEM met de nieuwste standaarden en technologieën.
+seo-description: New to developing AEM?
+Need a refresher on best practices?
+This is the place to start!
+The goal for this multi-part tutorial is to teach a developer who is new to AEM how to implement a website in AEM using the latest standards and technologies.
 uuid: 42db7bc5-5818-40e4-83b4-0cafc1acac42
 contentOwner: User
 products: SG_EXPERIENCEMANAGER/6.4/SITES